 I was born in Tianjin, a coastal city in the northeast China.
 After four years undergraduate study in law in China, I chose to study abroad.
 I did my master at the University of York, UK.
 My master thesis looks at cigarette smuggling in China.
 This interest led me to continue my research and to explore tobacco use from both macro and micro level.
 My present research looks at Chinese young adults cigarette smoking trajectory and their attitudes towards the effectiveness of tobacco control policy in China.
 In particular, I focus on the history of tobacco use and reasons behind the huge gender gap in smoking prevalence in China.
 I also look at young adults experience and understanding of e-cigarettes use.

-The experiences of young smokers and non-smokers: motivation and attitudes towards tobacco control policy in China presentation at 11 Asia-Pacific Conference on Tobacco or Health Conference, Beijing, China, 15 September 2016.
+2016 The experiences of young smokers and non-smokers: motivation and attitudes towards tobacco control policy in China, presented in 11 Asia-Pacific Conference on Tobacco or Health, Beijing, China, 15 September

 M.A. in Comparative and International Social Policy